Gardening Categories

 This picture is just giving you a birds eye view of the raised bed.
 You can see why I used a spirit level, it was because the garden lawn slopes slightly and I didn’t want the soil to fall out…. only kidding :0).

-Building Raised Beds – Picture Eight
+Finished Raised Beds After One Year in Service – Picture Eight

 This picture shows both beds having been finished and treated with a plant friendly preserver.
 At this point they had been in service for a year.